 The table below shows the laboratory confirmed STI cases by disease between 2009 and 2016.
 STIs continued to decline during this period from a total of 330 cases in 2009 until 2016 where it started increase from 48 to 138 in 2017.
+2018 shows an increase from 138 to 181.
 Chlamydia continues to be the most prevalent type of STI in the Cook Islands since 2009 with females making over half of the total diagnosed.
 After Chlamydia, prevalence of STI type is followed by gonorrhoea, hepatitis B and syphilis.